DanielTsiang/CS50ai/project6/parser/README.md

 ```

 ### Background
 Context-free grammar formalism is used to parse English sentences and determine their structure.
 In context-free grammar, rewriting rules are repeatedly applied to transform symbols into other symbols.
-The objective is to start with a nonterminal symbol ```S``` (representing a sentence) and repeatedly apply context-free grammar rules until a complete sentence of terminal symbols (i.e., words) is generated.
+The objective is to start with a non-terminal symbol ```S``` (representing a sentence) and repeatedly apply context-free grammar rules until a complete sentence of terminal symbols (i.e., words) is generated.

 The rule ```S -> N V```, for example, means that the ```S``` symbol can be rewritten as ```N V``` (a noun followed by a verb).
 If there is also the rule ```N -> "Holmes"``` and the rule ```V -> "sat"```, the complete sentence ```"Holmes sat."``` can be generated.